zerebos/ghostty-config/README.md

 # Ghostty Config

 Generate a Ghostty config file through a fancy web interface.
-Also considering the name proton pack or prottyon.
+Name is not final, I'm also considering the names proton pack and prottyon.